-P2/GH Activity Cı irrent Sta tus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort By October 1, 2011, a list of municipal properties and structural storm water controls owned or operated by U-M will be created, which includes the type and number of properties and structural controls.
+P2/GH Activity C urrent Sta itus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) By October 1, 2011, a list of municipal properties and structural storm water controls owned or operated by U-M will be created, which includes the type and number of properties and structural controls.
 This list will be kept on file.
-FY 2011-2012 (mid-year) √ √ √ P2/GH-2 Roadways and Parking Str The University maintains numerous parking structures and surface park
+FY 2011-2012 (mid-year) ~ ~ ✓

+P2/GH-2 Roadways and Parking Structures